 While St. Moritz may offer a wider selection of luxurious hotels, Chur also boasts a few great options for those looking for comfortable accommodations.

-You’ll find that all the links for hotels below lead to Booking.com, with the exception of one link that will direct you to Hostelworld.com for hostel bookings.
+You’ll find that all the links for hotels below lead to Booking.com, except one link that will direct you to Hostelworld.com for hostel bookings.

 Recommended Hotels in Chur